 Commodity Groups and Positions.
-Any amendment that authorizes additional Commodity Groups or Positions must be approved by the Midwest Energy Hub, LLC Board of Directors.
+Any amendment that authorizes additional Commodity Groups or Positions must be approved by the MEH Board of Managers.

 Limit Changes and Other Policy Amendments.
-Any modification of limits or other amendments, supplements or updates to this Policy, unless covered by VI A or VI C, must be approved by the Midwest Energy Hub, LLC Board of Directors.
+Any modification of limits or other amendments, supplements or updates to this Policy, unless covered by VI A or VI C, must be approved by the MEH Board of Managers.

 Position Measurement Parameters.
-Any changes to parameters used in the aggregation and measurement of Positions must be approved by the Midwest Energy Hub, LLC Chief Risk Officer or its designee.
+Any changes to parameters used in the aggregation and measurement of Positions must be approved by the MEH Chief Risk Officer or its designee.
 This includes, but is not limited to, the Benchmark Positions, VAR parameters, Maturity/Gap Risk periods, conversion ratios, volatility factors and correlation factors.

 Miscellaneous

 Employee Trading.
-No employee of any Midwest Energy Hub, LLC may engage in the trading of any Position for the benefit of any party other than an Midwest Energy Hub, LLC (whether for their own account or for the account of any third party) where such Position relates to (i) any financial instrument, security, financial asset or liability which falls within such employee’s responsibility at an Midwest Energy Hub, LLC or (ii) any other commodity, included in any Commodity Group.
+No individual authorized to enter into Transactions on behalf of MEH, as listed in Appendix II,may engage in the trading of any Position for the benefit of any party other than MEH (whether for their own account or for the account of any third party) where such Position relates to (i) any financial instrument, security, financial asset or liability which falls within such individual’s responsibility at MEH or (ii) any other commodity, included in any Commodity Group.

 Employee Review of Policies.
-An employee of Midwest Energy Hub, LLC participating in any activity or transaction within the coverage of this Policy shall sign, on an annual basis or upon any material revision to this Policy, a statement approved by the Midwest Energy Hub, LLC.
-Chief Risk Officer that such employee (i) has read this Policy and the Midwest Energy Hub, LLC.
-Trading Policies, (ii) understands such Policies, and (iii) has and will comply with such Policies.
-Any violation of this Policy by an employee shall be grounds for immediate termination.
+An individual participating in any activity or Transaction within the coverage of this Policy shall sign, on an annual basis or upon any material revision to this Policy, a statement, attached as Appendix III, approved by the MEH Chief Risk Officer that such employee (i) has read this Policy and the MEH Risk Procedures and Control Guidelines, (ii) understands such Policies, and (iii) has and will comply with such Policies.
+Any violation of this Policy by an individual shall be grounds for immediate termination.

 Definitions

 “Benchmark Position” shall mean the Position within a Commodity Group into which all other Positions within the same Commodity Group can be converted using price volatility and correlation based conversion factors.
-Such conversion factors shall be established and authorized by the Midwest Energy Hub, LLC.
-Chief Risk Officer, in conjunction with the President of Midwest Energy Hub, LLC.
+Such conversion factors shall be established and authorized by the MEH Chief Risk Officer, in conjunction with the General Manager of MEH.

 “Cumulative Loss“ shall mean a sum of Daily Losses for the last consecutive five days.
 Upon occurrence of a Cumulative Loss Limit violation, Cumulative Loss calculation is reset and begins with the Daily Loss following the day on which the violation took place.